Big Cola Wetlands

 Visiting Big Cola Wetlands

-Big Cola Wetlands is located in Rockbridge in Hocking Hills and offers a landscape from ...
+Big Cola Wetlands lies near Cantwell Cliffs in Hocking Hills and features one of the region’s most dynamic landscapes.
 Accessing the trail at Big Cola Wetlands is by permit only.
-This system limits the number of people accessing the preserve each day so that the preserve’s unique landscape can be preserved.
+This system limits the number of people accessing the preserve each day so that the preserve’s sensitive habitats and botanicals can be protected into the far-flung future.

 Why does Big Cola Wetlands have limited access?
 Unfortunately, most of the public lands in Hocking Hills have been heavily damaged by the large numbers of visitors who are attracted to the region’s compelling scenery.
-It only takes a small percentage of visitors straying off-trail and climbing on the rocks to destroy ferns and mosses that grow quite slowly in such dry, infertile, and harsh conditions.
+It only takes a small percentage of visitors straying off-trail to negatively impact the vulnerable plants and animals that live there.
 We ask that all visitors respectfully follow the trail regulations provided with your permit.
 It only takes one person to destroy an ecosystem, so we must work together to preserve Ohio’s natural beauty for future generations.

 How far in advance can I apply for a permit?
 Permit applications run in monthly cycles, and each cycle begins anew on the first of the month.
 You can only apply for a permit in the current calendar month.
 If interested in applying for a permit for a future month, please wait for your desired month to arrive to submit your application.